mopidy/mopidy/docs/api/http-server.rst

 - host static files for e.g. a Mopidy client written in pure JavaScript,
 - host a `Tornado <http://www.tornadoweb.org/>`__ application, or
-- host a WSGI application.
+- host a WSGI application, including e.g. Flask applications.

+To host static files using the web server, an extension needs to register a name and a file path in the extension registry under the ``http:static`` key.

-To extend the web server, an extension needs to create a subclass of :class:`mopidy.http.Router` and register the subclass with the extension registry under the ``http:router`` key.
+To extend the web server with a web application, an extension must create a subclass of :class:`mopidy.http.Router` and register the subclass with the extension registry under the ``http:router`` key.

 For details on how to make a Mopidy extension, see the :ref:`extensiondev` guide.